-For FC, results indicate existing FC concentrations would need to be reduced by over 99% in order to meet the previous state water quality standard.
+For FC, results indicate existing FC concentrations would need to be reduced by about 98% in order to meet the previous state water quality standard.
 It should be noted that the majority of sampling occurred during either low or very low flow conditions, and extrapolation to the full range of flows adds uncertainty to the analysis.
 Additionally, these samples included data ranging back to the 1980's, which may not be representative of the current conditions for Shoal Creek.
-Only seven E. coli samples were collected at 12th Street, thus, this may be the reason that Shoal Creek is not on the 303(d) list.
 Thus, a recommendation in the WPP could be the expansion of the monitoring program to further define conditions.

-For E. coli, results indicate existing concentrations would need to be reduced by approximately 90% in order to meet the current state water quality standard.
+For E. coli, results indicate existing concentrations would need to be reduced by approximately 98% in order to meet the current state water quality standard.
 It must be noted that this analysis was based on a very limited number of samples, again with most samples taken during low or very low flow conditions.
 Creating a regression curve on limited data increases the uncertainty in the results.
 No USGS flow data was found at the Spicewood Springs Tributary to Shoal Creek.
 We will evaluate bacteria management options in the "Implementation Plan for Five Total Maximum Daily Loads for Bacteria in Four Austin Streams," 2015 for use on Shoal Creek in developing the WPP.